 Restorative yoga is rejuvenating, relaxing and regenerating.
 Studios often hold the restorative classes on Friday evenings to help students let go of a hectic work or school week.
 Bolsters, blocks, and straps are used in the class to help students bodies relax fully into the poses and reap the benefits without exerting a lot of effort.
 All are welcomed!

 This style of yoga was co-created by Sharon Gannon and David Life in New York City.
 It combines elements of Ashtanga and Vinyasa yoga styles with a variety of spiritual teachings and readings based on sacred yoga texts, music, affirmations, and meditation and chanting.
 This is a challenging class for your mind and body.
 Take it with an open mind.

 Once you find a style that seems to fit your needs and interests, locate a beginner class in that style.
 Before you take more advanced classes you want to have a good understanding of proper alignment in basic poses.
 Not only will this reduce the risk of injury, but it allows you to enjoy the class instead of stressing out and struggling to try to keep up with others.
 The benefits of learning among like-minded individuals from a good teacher with hands-on adjustments surpass learning from a book, journal article or video.
 So go on, get your yoga mat out and take a first class.
 Namaste.

-Magdalena Oledzka is a pediatric physical therapist and is the section manager at the CA Technologies Rehabilitation Center at the Lerner’s Children’s Pavilion, Hospital for Special Surgery.
-She is NDT trained in the management and treatment of children with cerebral palsy and other neuromotor disorders.
-Magdalena has been practicing yoga for 12 years and has taken a 7 day basic course on “Yoga for the Special Child” with Sonia Sumar.
+Magdalena Oledzka is a pediatric physical therapist and clinical supervisor at the CA Technologies Rehabilitation Center at the Lerner Children’s Pavilion at Hospital for Special Surgery.
+She has a PhD in Pediatric Science, and is board certified as a Pediatric Clinical Specialist and is trained in Neuro-Developmental Treatment (NDT) in the management and care of children with cerebral palsy and other neuromotor disorders.
+Magda is a registered yoga teacher.